Get

 Image Credit: Alexander_Evgenyevich, Shutterstock

 Maybe you have an older dog who only recently began sitting on your feet.
-In some instances, an underlying bodily ailment, like arthritis or a sore back, will have your dog looking for new positions to find relief and ending up perched atop your feet.
+In some instances, an underlying bodily ailment, like arthritis or a sore back, will have your dog looking for new positions to find relief and end up perched atop your feet.

 Talk with your vet if you notice a consistent change in how your dog sits on your feet or if they show any accompanying signs of discomfort.